Randolph M. Bell: Career

-Engagement for Holocaust remembrance
+Holocaust remembrance

-Mr. Bell has put a great effort on issues related to World War II and the Holocaust.
-He was leading the U.S. team that helped organize the London Conference on Nazi Gold in December 1997.
-Further he negotiated the successful closeout of the postwar Tripartite Gold Commission.
-Also he played an important role in establishing the $61 million Nazi Persecutee Relief Fund, which tries to relief needy victimes who had previously received little or no compensation and also provides resources for projects aimed at preventing similar injustices in the future.
-Mr. Bell was working closely with the Treasury Deputy Secretary Stuart E. Eizenstat, negotiating the agreements concluded with Austria in 2000 and 2001 for refunds to former World War II forced laborers and to individuals who lost property during that period.
+Bell led the U.S. team that helped organize the London Conference on Nazi Gold in December 1997 and negotiated the successful closeout of the postwar Tripartite Gold Commission.
+Also he played a role in establishing the $61 million Nazi Persecutee Relief Fund, for victims who had previously received little or no compensation.
+Bell worked with Treasury Deputy Secretary Stuart E. Eizenstat in negotiating the agreements with Austria in 2000 and 2001 for refunds to former World War II forced laborers and to individuals who lost property during that period.

 As Special Envoy for Holocaust Issues, he served as a member of the Board of Trustees of the German Foundation, Remembrance, Responsibility and the Future and as an observer to the International Commission on Holocaust Era Insurance Claims.
-Further he is on the board of the Virginia Holocaust Museum and part of the International Council of the Austrian Service Abroad.
+He is on the board of the Virginia Holocaust Museum and part of the International Council of the Austrian Service Abroad.

-On 25 February 2004 Ambassador Randolph M. Bell received the Grand Decoration of Honour in Silver for Services to the Republic of Austria.
+On 25 February 2004 Bell received the Grand Decoration of Honour in Silver for Services to the Republic of Austria.
 He has also received the Department of State's Superior Honor Award, four times.